Stay updated with our new news!

-cPanel announced it will deprecate the support of SquirrelMail, what does that mean? it means SquirrelMail will longer available through cPanel.
+cPanel announced it would deprecate the support of SquirrelMail; what does that mean?
+It means SquirrelMail will longer be available through cPanel.

-SquirrelMail’s last update was May 30th, 2013, with their last release on July 12, 2011.
-In that seven years, 4 versions of PHP have reached End of Life, and we have worked with others in the community to maintain SquirrelMail.
+SquirrelMail’s last update was May 30, 2013, and its final release was on July 12, 2011.
+In that seven years, four versions of PHP have reached the End of Life, and we have worked with others in the community to maintain SquirrelMail.
 Unfortunately, recent security patches have significant problems, forcing us into a choice.
 Exclude the security fix and ship SquirrelMail with known security flaws, ship a secure version with known interface issues, or attempt to fix the problems.

 Webmail users now expect a better experience than SquirrelMail provides.
 Rather than continuing to ship an unmaintained application, we decided to remove SquirrelMail.

 Removing SquirrelMail from our webmail options leaves us with only Afterlogic webmail, Horde, and Roundcube.

 From the first day in 2019, SquirrelMail will no longer be available through our options.

 Leave a Reply